NasMin-GameJam/GameJam-01/README.md

 //======================================================//

-A Signup and Login system
+A connecting to Photon Server.

+By using PhotonNetwork.connectusingsettings(); we make a connection to the server.
+We check if we are connected by using public override void OnConnectedToMaster()

-Can be found in folder _Moi/02_Authenticate
+The script Photon_Manager.cs can be found in folder _Moi/02_Authenticate